zhongzhou-code/Video_Retrieval/README.md

 In order to run this code you will need to install:

-1. Python3
+1. Python 3.9
-2. Pytorch 0.4
+2. Pytorch 1.11.0

 ### Usage

-1. Firstly download and unzip the two datasets.
+1. Firstly download and unzip the two datasets of UCF101 and HMDB-51.
-2. Use video2frames.py to turn each video into a set of frames.
-3. Generate two files train.txt and test.txt, each line of which is in the format of [video_name,classid].
-4. Change the datapath arguments  in train.py to indicate the file path.
+2. Change the datapath arguments in train.py to indicate the file path.
-5. Run the command bellow.
+3. Run the function of train.py.
+4. Generate the video frames from the psth of data.
+5. Generate the three files of train.txt、test.txt and val.txt, each line of which is in the format of [video_frames_path, class_id].
+6. Setting the video frames to DataLoader, Create the model of C3D,resnet18,resnet34, create the triplet_loss and optimizer and scheduler.
+7. Start the training.